Kenramiscal1106/kendan-blog/src/pages/blog/my-coding-journey-part-1.md

 What is specially hard in Javascript is accessing the dom.
 In Javascript, you have to access the dom because it's hard to choose which type of dom accessing to use.
 I also got frustrated by the properties in it, such as styling and attributes.
 But luckily, adding click event handlers to a button is not a problem.
 And I tried making accordions, carousel from websites, and youtube.

 And when I got frustrated with Javascript and dom, I really wanted to learn other languages.
 But since the online class was about to start, I stopped it for a while.
 Combine it with the fact that I got very distracted by anime.
-I just continued it in November. **Stay tuned for part 2**.
+I just continued it in November.

+---
+### Summary
+* I learned programming concepts such as:
+	1. variables
+	2. functions
+	3. objects
+	4. Website styling and markup
+* I familiarized with programming notations in javascript and python

+---
+ **Stay tuned for part 2**.